 Some airlines allow a weight limit of 50# to your checked bags, some only allow 40#.

-Some higher rate tickets give you two one or free checked bags with your flight which can add up to $100 + for your flight total.
+Some higher rate tickets give you two or one free checked bags with your flight which can add up to $100 + for your flight total.
+For this reason I suggest that the best airline to fly is Southwest.
+They offer 2 free 50# checked bags, a carry on and a personal item.

 Alex's advice on booking a rental car: